 Contact a Car Accident Attorney in California

-In most cases, your friend or family member who borrows your car will be covered by your car insurance if they are in an accident.
+In most cases, your friend or family member who drives your car will be covered by your car insurance if they are in an accident.
+If someone else drives your car and gets into a motor vehicle accident, your insurance policy typically follows the vehicle, and you may be responsible for accidents caused by that driver, especially if you gave them permission.
 When another driver is at fault, that person’s car insurance should cover the damages caused by the accident.
-Despite this seemingly simple explanation, dealing with car insurance companies after an accident can be difficult.
-If you are dealing with an insurer who refuses to offer a fair settlement amount or have other questions about your car accident case, contact the Accident Network to schedule a free consultation.
+Despite this seemingly simple explanation, dealing with a car insurance company after an accident can be difficult.
+If you are dealing with an insurer who refuses to offer a fair settlement amount or have other questions about your car accident case, it is important to establish an attorney-client relationship with a qualified personal injury attorney to schedule a free consultation.